-A review of the recipe from my boyfriend, Jamie Oliver’s Cookbook; Grilled Fillet Steak with the Creamiest White Beans and Leeks.
+A review of the recipe from my pretend boyfriend, Jamie Oliver’s Cookbook; Grilled Fillet Steak with the Creamiest White Beans and Leeks.

-How’s my boyfriend, Jamie Oliver you ask?
+How’s my pretend boyfriend, Jamie Oliver you ask?
 Well… he’s super-hot of course, cool and funny.
-We’ve been jetting here and there all over the world, interviews, cooking demos, saving kids from shitty school lunches, etc. The media keeps wanting to interview me but I just keep telling them NO! – I just can’t possibly stomach the paparazzi.
+We’ve been jetting here and there all over the world, interviews, cooking demos, saving kids from crappy school lunches, etc. The media keeps wanting to interview me but I just keep telling them NO! – I just can’t possibly stomach the paparazzi.
 They make up lies!
 They fabricate stories!
 They spread un-truths!

 Not like me at all.